- Live Rates

 Rent across many centers in Washington State is very expensive.
 For renters, this will obviously be bad news.
 But landlords can take advantage of high rent prices to provide them with a sound stream of income.

-In Seattle, the median rental across all properties in April was $2,600, according to Zillow.
-In Bellevue, median rent sits at $2,945, in the same period, while in King County, the median rent is $2,500.
+In Seattle, the median rental across all properties in January 2021 was $1,933, according to RentCafe.
+In Bellevue, median rent sits at $2,134, in the same period.

 It’s not clear from agent insights or other data whether the area will return to the 2014-2016 upswing, when many neighborhoods in the region endured yearly rent increases of 10% and more.
 The experts say it depends on several factors, like how quickly new apartments are added to the market.